 We cannot be the ones making the initial approach, yet expect God to heal us as if He approached us.
 If we try to, we will find healing does not operate for us.

-Some might read this and say that it is easier then to not approach God, let Him approach you, so that you do not need faith.
+Some who read this may say that it is easier to not approach God, but let Him approach, so that they do not need faith.

-However what you need to understand about this route is that there are no Biblical promises to assure you will receive healing this way.
-It is random, so not all can get healed by waiting for God to approach them.
+Waiting for God to approach is random, so not all can get healed by waiting for God to approach them.